APNA Position: Violence Prevention

 The Broader Implications of Nursing Actions

-Nursing practice includes active participation in the development of policies and mechanisms that promote safety for both inpatient and community environments (Altman, Butler, & Shern, 2016; American Nurses Association, 2011).
+Nursing practice includes active participation in the development of policies and mechanisms that promote safety for both inpatient and diverse community environments (Altman, Butler, & Shern, 2016; American Nurses Association, 2011).
 PMH nurses also have a pivotal impact on workplace violence prevention owing to their knowledge of interpersonal relationships, conflict resolution, and violence prevention strategies.
-PMH nurses have the opportunity to educate individuals about violence, violence prevention, and risk and protective factors in a variety of settings and circumstances including inpatient settings, emergency departments, schools, sports programs, and substance use treatment centers.
-PMH nurses are in an excellent position to work with individuals, their friends, and family members on strategies to identify and resolve intolerable feelings in a non-violent manner using evidence-based best practices.
+PMH nurses have the opportunity to educate individuals about cultural nuances, as it pertains to, violence, violence prevention, and risk and protective factors in a variety of diverse settings and contexts.
+PMH nurses are in an excellent position to work with individuals, systems, friends/acquaintances, and family members of different backgrounds on strategies to identify and resolve intolerable feelings in a non-violent manner using evidence-based best practices.

 Abderhalden, C\Needham, I., Dassen, T., Halfens, R., Haug, H., & Fischer, J. (2006).
 Predicting inpatient violence using an extended version of the Brøset-Violence-Checklist: instrument development and clinical application.
 BMC Psychiatry, 6, 17. https://doi.org/10.1186/1471-244X-6-17